D-LIO: 6DoF Direct LiDAR-Inertial Odometry based on Simultaneous Truncated Distance Field Mapping: State of the Art

+On the other hand, tightly coupled approaches directly integrate raw IMU and LiDAR measurements within the same optimization framework, enabling continuous state estimation and higher accuracy.
+Methods such as LIO-SAM \cite{liosam2020shan}, FastLIO2 \cite{FastLIO2} and Faster-LIO \cite{Faster-LIO} perform well in feature-sparse environments, where IMU constraints help maintain reliable pose estimates.
 Despite advances in LiDAR-based odometry, several challenges still hinder its performance.
 One of the main issues is the high computational cost of processing dense point clouds, making it difficult to execute registration and optimization algorithms efficiently on hardware-constrained platforms.
 Another significant challenge is the difficulty of extracting discriminative features in homogeneous environments or repetitive geometries, potentially leading to errors in motion estimation.
 In such scenarios, direct odometry methods, that leverage the full point cloud information without relying on feature extraction, are often considered as an alternative \cite{9681177} \cite{SuMa}.
 Furthermore, filtering and data reduction strategies must balance the need to decrease computational load while preserving essential information for localization.
+Recently, neural implicit representations have been explored as an alternative to traditional geometric or TDF-based maps.
+Approaches such as NeRF-LOAM \cite{deng2023nerfloamneuralimplicitrepresentation}, PIN-SLAM \cite{Pan_2024}, and KN-LIO \cite{wang2025knliogeometrickinematicsneural} jointly optimize odometry and dense mapping within continuous neural fields.
+These methods leverage signed distance functions or neural point-based representations to achieve accurate pose estimation together with high-fidelity 3D reconstructions, often integrating LiDAR and IMU measurements.
+Although promising, they typically involve high computational demands and GPU acceleration, which may limit their applicability in resource-constrained robotic platforms.